itc-interns/logmon/readme.md

 ![alt text][dashboard1]

-You can download the CSV files for Success, Error and Server Errors by clicking the respective gauges.
+You can downlolad the CSV files for Success, Error and Server Errors by clicking the gauges.

 ![alt text][dashboard16]

-You can see the IP address heat map, on the basis of access count.
+You can see the IP address heat map, According to the count the heat is shown.
-You can search the location of any IP using the search option provided along with the heat map.
+You can search any IP using the search option in the heat map.

 ![alt text][dashboard15]